picocomputer/vscode-llvm-mos/README.md

 This is scaffolding for a new Picocomputer 6502 software project.

-This is EXPERIMENTAL.
-Standard library support is limited.
-The LLVM-MOS compiler generates excellent code but does not yet have C library support as good as [cc65](https://github.com/picocomputer/vscode-cc65).

 ### LLVM PATH notes

 LLVM-MOS must be in your PATH.
 However, this may conflict with other LLVM